sam-hilliard/asn-to-ip/README.md

 ### Running asn_to_ip.sh

 To use `asn_to_ip.sh`, provide a single ASN as an argument, or pipe a list of ASNs directly into the script.
+Optionally, you can use the `-q` flag for quiet mode, which only outputs the IP blocks separated by newlines.

 ```bash
 ./asn_to_ip.sh AS12345